jasminb/jsonapi-converter/README.md

 Besides having links and meta information on resource level, by JSON API spec it is also possible to have meta, links or both as top level objects in server responses.

-To gain access to top level meta/links, this library provides convinience methods available in `JSONAPIDocument`, namely:
+To gain access to top level meta/links, this library provides convenience methods available in `JSONAPIDocument`, namely:

  - `getMeta()`
  - `getLinks()`